-- "LIBOR," the arithmetic mean of the London interbank offered rates for Eurodollar deposits with a maturity of one month, three months, one year or some other maturity, as described in the related Supplement. - "COFI," the Cost of Funds Index, which reflects the weighted average cost of funds for savings institutions in Arizona, California and Nevada that are members of the Eleventh Federal Home Loan Bank District. - A "Treasury Index," the auction average (investment) yield on three-month or six-month Treasury bills or the weekly average yield on Treasury securities adjusted to a constant maturity of one, three, five, seven, ten or thirty years or to some other constant maturity, as specified in the related Supplement. - The "Prime Rate," the prime or base lending rate of major banks as published in The Wall Street Journal. - "SOFR," a broad measure of the cost of borrowing cash overnight collateralized by Treasury securities, as described in the related Supplement.
+- "SOFR," means the Secured Overnight Funding Rate. - A "Treasury Index," the auction average (investment) yield on three-month or six-month Treasury bills or the weekly average yield on Treasury securities adjusted to a constant maturity of one, three, five, seven, ten or thirty years or to some other constant maturity, as specified in the related Supplement. - The "Prime Rate," the prime or base lending rate of major banks as published in The Wall Street Journal.

-Classes bearing interest based on these Indices are called "LIBOR Classes," "COFI Classes," "Treasury Index Classes," "Prime Rate Classes" and "SOFR Classes," as applicable.
+Classes bearing interest based on these Indices are called "SOFR Classes," "Treasury Index Classes" and "Prime Rate Classes", as applicable.
 Appendix V describes how we determine these Indices for each Accrual Period.
 Absent clear error, our determination of the applicable Index levels and our calculation of the Class Coupons for Floating Rate and Inverse Floating Rate Classes for each Accrual Period will be final and binding.
-You can get the Class Coupons for the current and all preceding Accrual Periods from our internet website or from our Investor Inquiry Department.
+You can get the Class Coupons for the current and all preceding Accrual Periods from our website or from our Investor Inquiry Department.